jpzhangvincent/2017DMC/README.md

 - Use the pre-configured 1st and 2nd model settings to retrain on the `end92d_train.feather` and then predict on the `end92d_test.feather` -> Save the final predictions from 2nd-level models
 - Apply the 3rd level blending model on the final predictions

-Note:
+Notes:
 1. `3.1_ranef_features.R` takes long time to run so it can run independently to save the output files
-2. `3.4_likelihood_features.R` includes the helper functions for generate likihood features used in ``
+2. `3.4_likelihood_features.R` includes the helper functions for generate likihood features used in `3.0_label_features.R`
+3. To run the scripts properly, please make sure to set up the folder structure correctly as showed in the following section, especially for the `data` and `src` folders.

 Project Organization
 ------------